soundpress/RulesOfNYC/docs/c03/index.rst

 *§ 1-02 Term and Expiration Date of Licenses.* ::

-(a)  The licenses and permits listed below shall be for a two-year term and shall expire on the dates indicated:
+(a)  The licenses and permits listed below expire on the dates indicated: